wxWidgets/wxWidgets/docs/readme.txt

                 wxWidgets 3.0.1 Release Notes
                 =============================

-Welcome to the latest release of wxWidgets, a free and open source cross-platform C++ framework for writing advanced GUI applications using native controls.
+Welcome to the latest stable release of wxWidgets, a free and open source cross-platform C++ framework for writing advanced GUI applications using native controls.

 wxWidgets allows you to write native-looking GUI applications for